Skyscanner/backpack-android/CONTRIBUTING.md

  - Search the internal documentation for "Guide – Preparing the Backpack Android Releases" and follow the actions.
  - Move everything in `UNRELEASED.md` to `CHANGELOG.md` with the intended release version as the heading.
- - Run `npm run release` and follow the process through, you'll be asked which semantic version the release.
+ - Run `npm run release` and follow the process through, you'll be asked which semantic version to release.
 Once released verify the artifacts are available.

 ## Docs